bmarquezchesko/lana-products/README.md

 MUG          | Lana Coffee Mug   |   7.50€
 ```

-With this fantastic API you will be able the following operations:
+With this fantastic API you will be able to do the following operations:
 - Create a new checkout basket
 - Add a product to a basket
 - Get the total amount in a basket